bradmyers/AIPinball/README.md

 # AIPinball
 AI driven Pinball.
 No Drains.
 Top Scores.

 Building on the Legacy of DeepMind's Breakout Experiment: In 2016, DeepMind achieved remarkable success in training an AI agent to master the Atari game Breakout.
 This experiment demonstrated the potential of deep reinforcement learning for complex decision-making tasks.
-The proposed Google Gemini AI-driven pinball experiment builds upon this pioneering work, pushing the boundaries of AI capabilities in several key areas:
+The proposed AI-driven pinball experiment builds upon this pioneering work, pushing the boundaries of AI capabilities in several key areas:

 Increased complexity: Compared to Breakout's simple 2D environment, pinball presents a significantly more complex and dynamic world.
 The AI system would need to account for three-dimensional spatial relationships, diverse ball trajectories, and a wider array of obstacles and targets.